Nurego/nurego-js/README.md

 ```

 ###Step 2
 After the first step, set your api key.
 Put this code in ```<body>``` tag.
+You can get api key form your account.
 ```JavaScript
 <script type="text/javascript">
 Nurego.setApiKey('API_KEY');
 </script>
 ```
-Pricing plans will print automatically in your page.
-You can get api key form your account.
+Pricing plans will be printing automatically on your page.
 That's all!

 ###Advanced